seojuice

 Platform Primary Link Secondary Links Why It Matters

-YouTube First line of description, /book-a-reading Pinned comment to spread-specific service page YouTube descriptions are crawled, so the first line is your real meta-description for video SERP placement; pinned comments survive even when viewers scroll past the description.
+YouTube First line of description, /book-a-reading Pinned comment to spread-specific service page The first description line is crawled as your real meta description for video SERP placement; pinned comments survive when viewers skip the description.

-Instagram Reel "Book" sticker in story repost Link in bio using Linktree/Koji with UTM tags Reels don't pass clickable in-caption links, so the story repost is the only place the viewer can tap through; UTM tags let you separate Reel traffic from feed traffic in GA.
+Instagram Reel "Book" sticker in story repost Link in bio using Linktree or Koji with UTM tags Reels do not pass clickable in-caption links, so the story repost is the only tap-through; UTM tags separate Reel traffic from feed traffic in GA.

-TikTok Profile link, booking page Comment "Full spread and timestamps on YouTube" TikTok suppresses external links in captions for new accounts, so directing high-intent viewers to YouTube (where they'll re-engage with a longer pull) is the most reliable bridge to a booking.
+TikTok Profile link in bio, booking page Comment "Full spread and timestamps on YouTube" TikTok does not support clickable links in post captions on any account, so redirect high-intent viewers to your bio link or YouTube, where they re-engage with a longer pull before booking.

 6. Analytics and Iteration

-• Use YouTube's "Key Moments" report; any retention drop below 40 percent signals a segment to tighten.
+• Use YouTube's "Key Moments" report; any sharp retention drop signals a segment to tighten.

-• Check Google Search Console, Video impressions, to see if YouTube is surfacing your pulls in SERP video carousels.
+• Check Google Search Console video impressions to see whether YouTube is surfacing your pulls in SERP video carousels.

 7. Schema Markup for Embedded Videos